 chphoea from Surabaya, Indonesia

 Instead of killing the turf, why not remove it completely?
 If you are not worried about losing topsoil, consider renting a sod cutter for the afternoon.
 The cost of rental (if availability exists where you are) is usually quite reasonable and the effects are long lasting.
 Sod cutters leave a clean edge, removing the grass (roots and all) and the top 1 to 2 inches of soil.
-You'll be left with a 1-2 inch depression which can then be filled in with mulch, gravel or your medium of choice.

 The sod can also be removed manually with a shovel, but this requires more "back power" and is not exactly easy.
 Also, if you need the topsoil to remain for your business (for example, growing food for a restaurant), or you have very little to spare in the first place, this method is probably not the best option.